Don Hertzfeldt: Awards and honors

 Hertzfeldt has had more films play in competition at the Sundance Film Festival than any other filmmaker, with eight: Rejected, The Meaning of Life, Everything Will Be OK, I Am So Proud of You, Wisdom Teeth, It's Such a Beautiful Day, World of Tomorrow, and World of Tomorrow Episode Two.
 He returned to the Sundance Film Festival in 2013 to serve on the Short Film Jury.

 In 1999, at the age of 22, Hertzfeldt was nominated for the Short Film Palme d'Or at the Cannes Film Festival for Billy's Balloon, where he was the youngest director in competition.
 The same year Billy's Balloon won the Slamdance Film Festival Grand Jury Award.

 In 2000, at the age of 23, Hertzfeldt was nominated for the Academy Award for Best Animated Short Film for his fifth short film, Rejected.
 He lost to Michaël Dudok de Wit for Father and Daughter.

 In 2001, Hertzfeldt was named by Filmmaker Magazine as one of the "Top 25 Filmmakers to Watch."

 In 2002, Hertzfeldt joined the Academy of Motion Picture Arts and Sciences.

-In 2007, Hertzfeldt's Everything Will Be OK won the Grand Jury Award for Short Film at the Sundance Film Festival, a prize rarely given to an animated film.
+In 2007, Everything Will Be OK won the Grand Jury Award for Short Film at the Sundance Film Festival, a prize rarely given to an animated film.

-In 2007, according to the animation industry website Cartoon Brew, Everything Will Be OK advanced to the final round of voting as a contender for an Academy Award nomination for Best Animated Short, but did not make the ultimate list of five nominees.
+In 2007, Everything Will Be OK advanced to the "shortlist", the final round of voting as a contender for an Academy Award nomination for Best Animated Short Film, but did not make the ultimate list of five nominees.

-In 2007, Hertzfeldt accepted an invitation from the George Eastman House's motion picture archives to indefinitely store and preserve the original film elements and camera negatives to his collected work.
+In 2007, Hertzfeldt accepted an invitation from the George Eastman House's motion picture archives to indefinitely store and preserve the original film elements and camera negatives of his collected work.

 In 2009, Rejected was the only short film named one of the "Films of the Decade" by Salon.com.
 In 2010, it was noted as one of the five "most innovative animated films of the past ten years" by The Huffington Post.

-In April 2010, at the age of 33, Hertzfeldt received the San Francisco International Film Festival's "Persistence of Vision" Lifetime Achievement Award "for his unique contributions to film and animation," and "for challenging the boundaries of his craft."
+In 2010, at the age of 33, Hertzfeldt received the San Francisco International Film Festival's "Persistence of Vision" Lifetime Achievement Award "for his unique contributions to film and animation," and "for challenging the boundaries of his craft."